MicrosoftDocs/customer-insights/ci-docs/data-prep-overview.md

 ## Data prep report

-After unification is completed, Customer Insights automatically generates the data prep report and analyzes contextual information on your data.
+After unification is completed, Customer Insights automatically generates a data prep report based on your ingested and unified data and analyzes contextual information on your data.
 This information is updated anytime you run unification.
 You can access the **Data prep report** from the **Home** page, the **Data sources** page, and the **Predictions** page.

 :::image type="content" source="media/data-prep-report.svg" alt-text="Screenshot of the data prep report (preview).":::